wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 # Running Cassandra with Linux on Azure and Accessing it from Node.js

-> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Microsoft recommends that most new deployments use the [Resource Manager model](https://azure.microsoft.com/documentation/templates/datastax-on-ubuntu/).
+Azure recommends that most new deployments use the [Resource Manager model](https://azure.microsoft.com/documentation/templates/datastax-on-ubuntu/).

 ## Overview
 Azure is an open cloud platform that runs both Microsoft as well as non-Microsoft software which  includes operating systems, application servers, messaging middleware as well as SQL and NoSQL databases from both commercial and open source models.
 Building resilient services on public clouds including Azure requires careful planning and deliberate architecture for both applications servers as well storage layers.
 Cassandra's distributed storage architecture naturally helps in building highly available systems that are fault tolerant for cluster failures.
 Cassandra is a cloud scale NoSQL database maintained by Apache Software Foundation at cassandra.apache.org; Cassandra is written in Java and hence runs on both on Windows as well as Linux platforms.